AnneBlair/Aphrodite/README.md

 [![MIT](https://img.shields.io/badge/License-MIT-red.svg)](https://opensource.org/licenses/MIT)

-**I hope that every person who uses it can harvest love**

- **It provides you a chance to use a pure-Swift alternative in your next app.**
+**I hope that every person who uses it can harvest love.
+It provides you a chance to use a pure-Swift alternative in your next app.**

 ## Requirements